open-formulieren/open-forms/docs/configuration/payment/ogone.rst

 10. Under *eCommerce*, tick the checkbox "I would like to receive transaction feedback parameters on the redirection URLs."

+11. Under *Direct HTTP server-to-server request*

+   * Select the radio button *Online but switch to a deferred request when the online requests fail.*
+   * Switch back to the Open Forms admin to copy the value of **Feedback url**, return to the Ogone backoffice and paste it into each of the two Ogone fields labelled "If the payment's status is.. "
+   * In the **Request method** radio group select the option *POST*

+12. Under *Dynamic e-Commerce parameters* clear everything from the select box except ``NCERROR``, ``PAYID``, ``ORDERID`` and ``STATUS``

-11. Then, copy *All transaction submission modes > Security for request parameters > SHA-OUT pass phrase* to the Ogone merchant **SHA-OUT passphrase** in the Open Forms admin interface.
+13. Then copy the value of *All transaction submission modes > Security for request parameters > SHA-OUT pass phrase* to the Ogone merchant **SHA-OUT passphrase** in the Open Forms admin interface.

-12. Back in the Open Forms admin interface, select a pre-defined **Ogone endpoint** or enter a custom proxy URL, and save the configuration.
+14. Back in the Open Forms admin interface, select a pre-defined **Ogone endpoint** or enter a custom proxy URL, and save the configuration.

-13. Finally, copy the generated **Feedback url** and finalize the Ogone backoffice
+15. Finally, copy the generated **Feedback url** and finalize the Ogone backoffice
     configuration:

-    * Enable *All transaction submission modes > Security for request parameters > HTTP request for status changes*
+    * For the radio buttons *All transaction submission modes > Security for request parameters > HTTP request for status changes* select the options *For each offline status change (payment, cancellation, etc.)*
     * Enter the copied **Feedback url** in the field **"URL on which the merchant wishes to receive a deferred HTTP request, should the status of a transaction change offline."**

-14. Save the changes and verify that all configuration is correct.
+16. Save the changes and verify that all configuration is correct.